jaalto/project--shell-script-performance-and-portability/README.md

   That will be much faster than excluding or picking lines inside loop with `contine` or `if...fi`.

+- It is faster to Read file into memory as a
+  STRING and use bash regexp tests on STRING.
+  This is much more efficient than calling external `grep(1)`.

+TODO:

 # MINOR PERFORMANCE GAINS